 Saturday, March 17, 7:30 P.M. and Sunday, March 18, 3:00 P.M. | Telemann in Paris

-Also many performances the program Spanish Baroque at Minnesota schools state-wide as part of a Minnesota Public Radio Class Notes residency.
+Also many performances of the program Spanish Baroque at Minnesota schools state-wide as a Minnesota Public Radio Class Notes Artist.

 Lyra Baroque Orchestra